North Korea test-fires ballistic missile

 - A US official says the missile was an intermediate ballistic missile

-The South Korean military is working to determine whether the missile was an intercontinental ballistic missile, Yonhap reported.
 It is the first missile test conducted by North Korea since Donald Trump became US president.

+"The South Korean government and the international community are working together to take punitive actions appropriate for this launch," acting President Hwang Kyo-ahn said.

+Trump, when asked by reporters about the missile launch, declined to comment.

 In January, US and South Korean officials told CNN that North Korea might be readying two intercontinental ballistic missiles (ICBMs) for a test launch in the near future.